Vedikajawaria/SentinelX-SOC/readme.md

-# 🛡️ SentinelX - AI-Powered SOC Detection & Response Platform
+# SentinelX - AI-Powered SOC Detection & Response Platform

+## Overview
-SentinelX is an AI-powered Security Operations Center (SOC) platform designed to detect, analyze, and visualize cyber threats using Machine Learning.

-The platform combines log analysis, threat detection, and an interactive Streamlit dashboard to help security analysts monitor suspicious activities and gain actionable insights.
+SentinelX is an AI-powered Security Operations Center (SOC) platform designed to detect, analyze, and visualize cyber threats using machine learning.
+It combines log analysis, anomaly detection, and an interactive Streamlit dashboard to help security analysts identify suspicious network activity and gain actionable security insights.

+The platform automates the detection of malicious network behavior using an Isolation Forest model and presents the results through a modular dashboard with analytics and reporting capabilities.

 ---

 ## Problem Statement

-Security Operations Centers (SOCs) generate massive volumes of network logs every day, making it difficult for analysts to identify malicious activities quickly.
-SentinelX leverages Machine Learning to automate threat detection and provide actionable insights through an interactive dashboard, enabling faster and more efficient security monitoring.
+Modern Security Operations Centers process massive volumes of network traffic logs every day.
+Manually identifying malicious behavior from these logs is time-consuming and error-prone.
+SentinelX addresses this challenge by leveraging machine learning to automate anomaly detection and provide security analysts with an intuitive dashboard for monitoring and investigating potential threats.

+---

 ## Features

-- Threat Detection using Machine Learning
+- AI-based network threat detection using Isolation Forest
-- Interactive Streamlit Dashboard
+- Interactive SOC dashboard built with Streamlit
-- Executive Security Summary
+- Executive security summary
-- Threat Intelligence Dashboard
+- Threat analytics and visualization
+- Live monitoring dashboard
-- Live Threat Monitoring
+- Threat intelligence module
-- Security Reports
+- Security reporting
-- Log Upload & Analysis
+- Log upload and analysis
-- Threat Analytics & Visualization
+- Feature engineering and preprocessing pipeline

 ---